georgebabarus/magento-filesystem-extension/docs/source/extension/architecture.rst

 Original images could be delivered directly from storage system, or the CDN in front of it, by configuring the base media url in admin configuration under Store -> Configuration.

+There is a known limitation here for using multiple storage containers for mapping existing media directory, because the url for cms blocks and page is constructed using the base same url as product images.
+This mean, for now, core media directory could be mapped to only one remote directory, CMS and product page should reside in same cloud storage container.

 Infrastructure architecture
 ============================